YashzAlphaGeek/FluxRPC/uno-rpc/uno-backend/README.md

 # UNO-RPC

-**A turn-based multiplayer UNO game using gRPC for real-time gameplay and optional Web3 logging.**
+**A turn-based multiplayer UNO game using gRPC for real-time gameplay**

 ---